kilppari/Moonshine-Exchange/readme.md

 memory card to load possible images from.

-This project is a work in progress and currently supports displaying of recipes and images, while recipe search, custom sorting and adding is still to be implemented.
+This project is a work in progress and currently supports displaying of basic cocktail recipes, images and making recipe searches.
+Custom sorting and new recipe adding is still to be implemented.
 For now, new recipes can only be added by manually updating the cocktails.json file.